SeroVital Review: Can Pills Reverse Signs of Age?

 SeroVital is an anti-aging supplement brand marketed to women.
 It’s owned by a company called SanMedica, which maintains this product line can “reverse the signs of aging.”

-But has SeroVital actually been shown in research studies to reverse the signs of aging, or is this just a marketing claim?
-Does this supplement contain research-backed ingredients that can reduce the signs of aging?
-Does it contain any questionable additive ingredients?
-And how do actual users rate and describe its effects?
+But has SeroVital actually been shown in research studies to reverse the signs of aging?
+Does this supplement contain research-backed ingredients?
+Does it contain any unhealthy ingredients?
+And does it cause side effects?

-In this review we’ll address all of these questions and more, as we analyze the ingredients in SeroVital ADVANCED and SeroVital HGH based on medical studies to give our take on whether these supplements are likely to be effective.
+In this review we’ll address all of these questions and more, as we analyze the ingredients in SeroVital ADVANCED and SeroVital HGH to give our take on whether or not these supplements are likely to be effective, and whether or not they're healthy.

 SeroVital HGH ingredients